WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Assist_AutoCSAT.md

 2. Go to Visualizations and search for the report with name **Auto CSAT**.
 It should has the ID -1282.
 Open the report.
     ![Profiles](../graphics/Lab1_AI_Agent/3.23.gif)

-3. In the report you can see AudoCSAT that were generated for the calls based on the Queue.
+3. In the report you can see AudoCSAT that were generated for the calls, based on the Queue.
 You can see AutoCSAt information related to specific calls by expecding the AutoCSAT fields.
     ![Profiles](../graphics/Lab1_AI_Agent/3.24.gif)

-4. <span style="color: red;">[READ ONLY]</span> When you log in to the Supervisor Dashboard, you can view the AutoCSAT score for specific calls and listen to the call recordings directly from the portal
+4. <span style="color: red;">[READ ONLY]</span> When you log in to the Supervisor Dashboard, you can view the AutoCSAT score for specific calls and listen to the call recordings directly from the portal.
+(The Supervisor user account is not configured for this lab.
+Please refer to the screenshot below to understand the experience of viewing the AutoCSAT from the Supervisor Portal.)
     ![Profiles](../graphics/Lab1_AI_Agent/3.25.png)